United States forms

 - Reporting an expired passport as lost or stolen.

-- Failing to include comprehensive details about the loss or theft on Form DS-11.
+- Neglecting to include comprehensive details about the loss or theft on Form DS-11.

-- Neglecting to attach a copy of the police report, if you filed one, can be a common oversight.
+- Failing to include a photocopy of the police report, if you filed one, can lead to processing delays.

 Review the instructions to determine if it applies to your situation.